airbnb/lottie/docs/after-effects/artwork-to-lottie-walkthrough.md

-# Artwork to Lottie workflow
+# Sketch/SVG/Illustrator to Lottie workflow

 This walkthrough explains how to get artwork from Sketch to Lottie.
 If you already have an SVG skip to step 3.
 If you're working in illustrator start at step 4.